Here we can see “network error on Facebook”

 If you are experiencing problems with the Facebook app on your Android smartphone, you may need to uninstall and reinstall it.
 Here are the steps to do this:

-3. Scroll down to the Facebook app and tap on it.
+2. Scroll down and tap on Facebook.

 How to Uninstall and Reinstall the Facebook App on iPhone?